douglasgreen/content/notes.md

 Custom SQL SELECT queries can be passed to the content layer to retrieve a set of UUIDs and their XML documents.

+## UUIDs

+UUIDs are all defined as attributes `uuid="..."`.

+## Deleting Content

+Content can only be deleted if there are no references to its UUID.

+## Naming Constraints

+Names for any schema's entities can be constrained with a regexp like `name-match="..."`.